Toron-Isil/article-structure-group-exercise/README.md

 -- Please comment on my choice of semantic elements

     = your comment here =

--- Please give me your opinion on this weird thing I was trying over here <hr> for the three dots = your comment here =
+-- Please give me your opinion on this weird thing I was trying over here with `<hr>` for the three dots.

+    = your comment here =

--- Please ignore the "Navigation" at the end of css, its because of preraration for other projects = your comment here =
+-- Please ignore the "Navigation" at the end of css, its because of preraration for other projects

+    = your comment here =